eclipse-iceoryx/iceoryx/iceoryx_examples/ice_multi_publisher/README.md

 We create a publisher with the following calls.
 The three string arguments allow a fine-grained control to specify matching topics.
 The topic has a data type ``CounterTopic`` and a topic name ``Counter``.
 In addition it belongs to some ``Group`` and is a specific ``instance``.
 For subscription purposes all three identifiers must match on subscriber side.
-It is possible to only specify the topic name and leave set the others to some default string for all topics.
+It is possible to only specify the topic name and set the others to some default string for all topics.

 If some identifier is only known at runtime (e.g. it is read from some config file), you have to create an ``IdString`` first before passing it to the ``TypedPublisher`` constructor.
 This is done here for ``instance``, which is created from some ``instanceName``.